Frequently asked questions

 What does 'a fully sustainable cocoa chain' mean?

-There are very few companies that actually make chocolate, let alone control the entire chain.
-We can say that because our work starts with cooperating with farmers and farmer cooperatives in Congo, Peru, Nicaragua and Colombia.
-We make sure that people and nature are treated with respect in our origins, that transport is as emission-free as possible (sometimes even completely emission free), and that once the cocoa arrives in Amsterdam, it is processed in our solar powered factory; emission free and plastic free.
+Very few companies actually make chocolate, let alone control the entire chain.
+We can say that because our work starts with working with farmers and farmer cooperatives in Congo, Peru, Nicaragua and Colombia.
+We make sure that people and nature are treated with respect in our origins, that transport is as emission-free as possible (sometimes completely emission-free), and once the cocoa arrives in Amsterdam it is processed in our solar powered factory emission-free and plastic-free.

 Is everything 100% organic at Chocolatemakers?

 Yes.
-Our whole cocoa chain is organic and also the ingredients we add to our chocolate are always organic.
-That is non-negotiable us, we will never change this.
+Our entire cocoa chain is organic and the ingredients we add to our chocolate are always organic as well.
+This is a matter of course for us; we will never move away from this.

 What are you doing for nature conservation and biodiversity?

-Does your cocoa come all the way to Amsterdam on wind power?
+Does your cocoa come all the way to Amsterdam by wind power?

 We are indeed trying to get as much cocoa as possible to travel with the sailing ship, the Tres Hombres.
 Completely on wind power, there is no engine on board.
 That costs more money and takes 4-6 months per crossing.
 But we wouldn't want to exchange it for a container ship.
 The bars with a sailing ship on the packaging and our sails are all made from 'sailboat cocoa'.
 We also choose the most sustainable transport for our other origins, and hopefully, in the future, we will be able to have all our cocoa come by sailboat.